 Each of the support agents is a qualified expert who can help you with your questions and concerns.

-However, a quality PCI program will also offer PCI education and training so that merchants and acquirers can find their own answers and solutions as well.
-SecurityMetrics has robust educational resources for their clients that include webinars, blogs, podcasts, a free security academy, and training options.
+In addition, a quality PCI program will offer education and training so that merchants and acquirers can find their own answers and solutions.
+SecurityMetrics has numerous educational resources for their clients that include webinars, blogs, podcasts, a free security academy, and training options.

 Cost